saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 >>       routes:
 >>         - to: default
 >>           via: 192.168.0.1
->>           # So that packets destined for the Internet have as their source
+>>           # So that packets reaching the Internet have the public IP as source,
->>           # the public IP and not the private IP 192.168.0.3
+>>           # instead of the private IP 192.168.0.3
 >>           from: ADDITIONAL_IP
 >> ```
 >>

 #### Testing and validation

-From now on, your virtual machines should be able to join a public service on the internet.
-In addition, your virtual machines can also be reached directly on the internet via the Additional IP address.
-The available bandwidth corresponds to the bandwidth available on your server's public interfaces, and will not affect the private interfaces used for the vRack.
-This bandwidth is shared with other virtual machines on the same host that use an Additional IP address and the Proxmox host for public access.
+From now on, your virtual machines should be able to access the Internet from the additional IPs.
+They should also be reachable directly from the Internet using their additional IPs.
+The available bandwidth corresponds to the bandwidth available on your server's public interfaces and will not affect the private interfaces used for the vRack.
+This public bandwidth is shared with other virtual machines on the same host, as well as the Proxmox host itself.

 To check your public IP, from the VM: